Darosss/ChatApplication/README.md

 - [x] Add ranges system
 - [x] Improve for mobiles
 - [] Add shop with privileges

-  See the [open issues](https://github.com/Darosss/ChatApplication/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>